What is a Buyer Persona and How to Create One?

 You can even use the tool to find the most influential people on social media and schedule a call with them to gather real customer feedback.
 When a particular person’s contribution to creating a buyer persona helps you greatly, you can also ask them to collaborate through influencer marketing.

-On the other hand, you can also search for product-related keyword mentions and discover how people communicate within the niche and what do they look for.
+On the other hand, you can also search for product-related keyword mentions and discover how people communicate within the niche and what they look for.
 Then, use the analytics data to create ads that will directly address the problems and offer solutions.

 Brand24 is an awesome tool for researching current customers’ moods and what they really think about your brand (sentiment analysis).
 Once you collect the feedback, it will be easy for you to base the buyer personas on real customers.

 Plus, Brand24 has a bunch of AI-powered features that will further inform your marketing efforts.
 Take a look at the below parameters to further inform your buyer persona story:

 - Metrics Analysis